DivLoic/Loicmdivad/content/posts/07_explore_data_contracts_with_cloud_pubsub.md

 topic.
 And it helps the other application to decode those messages.
 However, in the particular case of the Pub/Sub Message Schemas feature, the advantages fall short.
 The feature is really new (about a year at the publication of this post), and there are still a few options missing.
-The biggest being schema evolution.
+The biggest is schema evolution.
 At the moment, topics can not have new schemas.
 And if a used schema is deleted, the publications for that topic will simply fail.
-But when thinking about it makes sense for the early beginning of this feature.
+But when thinking about it , it makes sense for the early beginning of this feature.
 Because adopting schema is not easy.
 And establishing compatibility levels is also quite tricky.
 Having a zero compatibility level policy is a way to put a lower entry barrier on schema management.
 Similarly, the support for Pub/Sub Lite, the support for complex types or imports in Protobufs schema, feel like options that should be present but are